evanx/lula-hub/README.md

 ## Status: WIP

-Todo:
+Todo, in order of priority:

+- lula-client: implement the design presented here
-- Websockets to avoid polling
+- lula-hub: websockets to avoid polling

-Related services:

-- lula-auth is complete, with Jest tests on its two endpoints.
-- lula-client is unstarted, just a placeholder repo at present
+- lula-auth: differentiate multiple worker instances of the same client

 ## Overview